A Touch of Zen: Cinematography and editing

-Music and Sound Design
+Music and sound design

 The film's soundscape, crafted by Wu Da‑jiang (吳大江) and Lo Ming‑tao (羅明道), integrates traditional Beijing–opera percussion ("luogu") with ambient silence, enhancing the spiritual mood and dramatic tension.
 In his essay, Brian Eggert emphasizes that "percussive rhythms give dancelike physicality to swordfights, while deep reverberating strings accompany the Zen monk characters," creating a musical structure that parallels Hu's cinematic editing rhythms.
-Scholar Eggert notes this alignment of sound and movement reflects Hu's ambition to "utilize film language" by treating combat as visual music.
+Eggert notes this alignment of sound and movement reflects Hu's ambition to "utilize film language" by treating combat as visual music.

 Themes

 Transcendence of dichotomies

-The function of knight-errantry alludes to civic values (wen) and martial conducts (wu) in the discourse, arising reflections of experiences and justice beyond dichotomies between wen and wu, good and evil.
-The director Hu develops an individual perspective of what nation is and transcends the limited dialectics of a totalitarian regime versus a more benevolent government.
+One major theme of A Touch of Zen is the relationship between wen, or civil-literary culture, and wu, or martial action.
+Gu Shengzhai begins as a scholar and painter, but his involvement with Yang Huizhen draws him into strategy, violence, and political conflict.
+Teo argues that Hu's stylized violence is not only spectacle; it also questions the legitimacy of power and authority.

 Zen Buddhism

 The theme of Buddhism is in opposition to Confucianism and offers the ideas of transcendence and redemption.
-Scholar James Steinstrage considers that the unambitious scholar Gu's involvement in Jianghu and the unexplained motivation of Yang Huizhen's sexual intercourse with Gu lead to absurdity and vacuity, which matches the concept of emptiness in Zen Buddhism.
+James Steinstrage considers that the unambitious scholar Gu's involvement in Jianghu and the unexplained motivation of Yang Huizhen's sexual intercourse with Gu lead to absurdity and vacuity, which matches the concept of emptiness in Zen Buddhism.
 Paradoxically, the Zen ideologies are not profound in the film and the translated film title A Touch of Zen can be a marketing strategy to attract Western audiences and recall exoticism.

 On the other hand, film commentator Tony Rayns, in his commentary in Criterion Collection's home video release, considers the second half of the film involving Zen monks the origin of the title.

-In Rayns' final analysis, A Touch of Zen is a sentient art object that comes from the singular mind of King Hu.
+In Rayns' final analysis, "A Touch of Zen is a sentient art object that comes from the singular mind of King Hu.
 As an audience, we appreciate the film because we engage with it as an object rather than emptying our minds of the object for Zen contemplation or meditation.
 A Touch of Zen is a masterful work and as such, it is unforgettable.
 Indeed, if Zen is to be understood as an experience that is both conscious and unconscious, the enigma inherent in A Touch of Zen can only be resolved by exposing oneself to the film more than once, followed perhaps by increased meditation.
-Such is the artistic irony of the work that, when we come out of the cinema (our return to the conscious world, so to speak), its final images of abstract conceits of truth and existence, reality and illusion, mind and matter, remain etched in the mind — and at the moment that we watched these images, they gave us the possibility of a Zen transcendental experience through cinema.
+Such is the artistic irony of the work that, when we come out of the cinema (our return to the conscious world, so to speak), its final images of abstract conceits of truth and existence, reality and illusion, mind and matter, remain etched in the mind — and at the moment that we watched these images, they gave us the possibility of a Zen transcendental experience through cinema."

+Hu himself was not Buddhist, writing in screening notes for the film "I don’t have the least intention of being didactic or evangelical in my approach to this matter.
+All I am interested in is presenting the flavor of a particular experience."